paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

   --p-n-jobs 8 \
   --o-classification 428_228_220_taxonomy_silva138.qza
 ```
-#### visualise the taxonomy outcomes
+#### visualising the taxonomy outcomes
 ```
 qiime metadata tabulate \
   --m-input-file 428_228_220_taxonomy_silva138.qza \
   --o-visualization 428_228_220_taxonomy_silva138.qzv
 ```

-#### Filter out contaminant and unclassified ASVs
+#### Filtering out contaminant and unclassified ASVs

 With taxonomy assigned to our ASVs, we can leverage this information to eliminate ASVs that are likely contaminants or noise, based on their taxonomic labels.
 Mitochondrial and chloroplast 16S sequences are common contaminants in 16S sequencing data and can be removed by excluding any ASV containing these terms in its taxonomic label.
 It may also be beneficial to exclude any ASV unclassified at the phylum level, as these sequences are more likely to be noise (e.g., potential chimeric sequences).

-Please note that if your data has not been classified against SILVA, you will need to modify 'P__' to a string that allows phylum-level assignments to be identified, or simply omit that line.
+Please note that if your data has not been classified against SILVA, you will need to modify ‘P__’ to a string that allows phylum-level assignments to be identified, or simply omit that line.
 If you are studying a poorly characterized environment where there is a good chance of identifying novel phyla, you might also want to omit that line.
 ```
 qiime taxa filter-table \
   --i-table 428_228_220_table.qza \